 - General anesthesia, in which patients are completely unconscious

 Prior to performing a procedure, the sedation dentist has to choose the appropriate type of dental anesthesia to calm the patient.
 While some of these types can make the patients completely unconscious, others like oral sedation may only relax them without knocking them out completely.

-The most common types of sedatives used in sedation include the following:
+The most common types of sedation used in dental procedures include the following:

 Nitrous oxide is an agent that is inhaled by the patients in order to relax.
 The effects of nitrous oxide wear off quickly, so you may be able to return to your regular schedule after leaving the dentist's office.

-Some common pharmacological agents use for IV sedation include diazepam, midazolam, and lorazepam.
+Some common pharmacological agents used for IV sedation include diazepam, midazolam, and lorazepam.

 How long does dental sedation last?